 The weaker points of the results in this paper are the arbitrariness of the choice of range fraction $r_b/r$, and the inability to deal with physical barriers that are infinitely thin.
-Ad-hoc sensitivity analysis showed that the fraction we chose had almost no impact on the inference results.
-Furthermore, any concerned user can study the impact of this choise through plotting prior correlation surfaces, \emph{before} any data is fitted.
-As a side note, since the impact of changing this parameter (the range fraction, alternatively $r_b$) is so small we strongly advise against attempting to estimate it.
+Ad-hoc sensitivity analysis showed that the fraction we chose had almost no impact on parameter estimation.
+The simulation study in the Archipelago (see supplementary material) showed that the choice of range fraction did not impact predictive performance.
+Furthermore, any concerned user can study the impact of this choice through plotting prior correlation surfaces, \emph{before} any data is fitted.
+As a side note, since the impact of changing this parameter (the range fraction, alternatively $r_b$) is so small, we strongly advise against attempting to estimate it.
 For dealing with physical barriers that are infinitely thin, we suggest making the barriers artificially thicker, so that the width is at least one mesh triangle across, and to use a very small range fraction.

 There are several avenues for future research.
 First, the equations we solved in Section 3 can be used to infer $k$ parameters in a non-stationary model, and we are looking into whether there are interesting applications of such an approach.
 Second, the SPDE approach can be used to model time-varying physical barriers in a space-time model, for example when regions are closed for fishing to preserve species.
 Third, the discussion of boundary conditions can be carried out into the field of SAR/CAR models in general, for example in diseasemapping.